Naveenpothireddy/projects-demo/README.md

 # projects-demo
 This is my first Git repository
 <br>
-author - Naveen Pothireddy
+author - Naveen Pothireddy<br>
-Here i'am in this cage
+Here i'am in this cage<br>
 willing to do something